thimre/monitoring/openshift/README.md

 The scripts communicate with the Openshift API using python's requests library.

 *Summary of the scripts:*
-- __checkDeployments.py__ : checks all deployment for the total number of __ready pods__ targeted by them.
-If it's not the __desired__ number, exits with 2 and outputs the name of the erroneous deployments.
+- __checkDeployments.py__ : Checks all deployments in the defined namespaces.
+It compares the total number of __ready pods__ targeted by a deployment, if it's not the same as the __desired__ number, exits with exit status 2 and outputs the name of the erroneous deployments.
-- __checkDeploymentConfigs.py__: checks all deploymentconfig object for the total number of __ready pods__ targeted them.
-If it's not the __desired__ number, exits with 2 and outputs the name of the erroneous deploymentconfigs.
+- __checkDeploymentConfigs.py__: Checks all deploymentconfig objects in the defined namespaces.
+It compares the total number of __ready pods__ targeted by a deploymentconfig, if it's not the same as the __desired__ number, exits with exit status 2 and outputs the name of the erroneous deploymentconfigs.
-- __checkPods.py__: outputs the pods' name that are __not__ in __Running or Succeeded__ state and exits with 2.
+- __checkPods.py__: Checks all pods in the defined namespaces.
+Outputs the erroneous pods' name that are __not__ in __Running or Succeeded__ state and exits with 2.
-- __checkReplicationControllers.py__: checks all replication controllers for the total number of __ready pods__  targeted by them.
-If it's not the __desired__ number, exits with 2 and outputs the name of the erroneous replication controllers.
+- __checkReplicationControllers.py__: Checks all replication controllers in the defined namespaces.
+It compares the total number of __ready pods__ targeted by a replication controller, if it's not the same as the __desired__ number, exits with exit status 2 and outputs the name of the erroneous replication controllers.
-*If there's no problem they exit with 0 and output OK.*
+*If there are no problems each script exits with exit status 0 and outputs OK.*

 *Configuration:*